West-Tennessee-Consulting/plutus-payments-docs/support-plans.md

 </div>

-If you have any questions please email us at plutuspaymentsupport@westtn.consulting.
+If you have any questions please email us at <plutuspaymentsupport@westtn.consulting>

 [plutuspaymentssupport@westtn.consulting](mailto:plutuspaymentsupport@westtn.consulting)